hang-c/hang-c.github.io/_pages/talks.md

 ---

 + ### Weil Conjecture Seminar
-In Autumn 2023, I gave several talks on the derived category
+...In Autumn 2023, I gave several talks on the derived category